FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

      - Added new NAT44 endpoint-dependent mode CPS tests that measure connections per second with usage of TRex in stateful mode.
-       See updated methodology sections for more details.
+       UPD packet size is 64 bytes.
+Size of TCP control packets is not configurable, please ignore the -64b- part of test names.

-     - Added new NAT44 endpoint-dependent mode PPS tests that measure packets per second (protocol and data together) with usage of TRex in stateful mode.
-See updated methodology sections for more details.
+     - Added new NAT44 endpoint-dependent mode PPS tests that measure packets per second (control and data together) with usage of TRex in stateful mode.
+UPD packet size is 64 bytes.
+Size of TCP data packets is governed by the default MSS value, so most data packets are 1460 bytes long, please ignore the -64b- part of test names.

+     - See :ref:`nat44_methodology` for more details.

    - **IPSec async mode tests**: Added VPP performance tests for async crypto engine.